 For $1/month and no minimums, you can select a recurring amount you’d like to invest each month and we’ll handle the rest!

-If you previously received your direct payment in 2020, your payment is likely on its way to the bank account you previously used.
+If you’ve already received your second direct payment in 2020, your third economic payment will likely get deposited into the bank account you previously used.
 However, if you have changed your account or received a paper check – you still have options to get funds today.

 By signing up for Instacash, you can get advances on your paycheck or government funds up to $250.
 Simply link your RoarMoney account or external account to Instacash and we’ll determine the amount we can advance you.